jordanhill-NMTAFE/AISS-ICTSS00120/2 KAD/5 Assess Tool/AT2 Knowledge Based Assessment/assessment.md

 -	Generating customer support logs and tickets

 Describe at least three such tasks/processes commonly automated in similar organizations.

-*For each task, explain how Artificial Intelligence (AI), Machine Learning (ML), or Deep Learning (DL) technologies can be applied to improve efficiency or outcomes.
-Provide specific examples to illustrate these applications within a real-world organizational context.*

 *Your answer here.*